Ewald Munschke

 Ewald Munschke (born and died Berlin: 20 March 1901 – 21 October 1981) was a General in the East German quasi-military Kasernierte Volkspolizei (People's Police in Barracks) and subsequently one of the creators of the National People's Army.

-Between 1930 and 1945, he was a member of the German Communist Party and actively engaged in resisting Nationalsocialism.
+Between 1930 and 1945, he was a member of the German Communist Party and actively engaged in resisting National Socialism.

 Life

 Early years

 Ewald Munschke was born into a working-class family in Berlin a few weeks after the start of the twentieth century.
 His father was a stonemason and his mother was a cook.
 By the time he was twelve his mother was a widow and he was working in Berlin with a large hand cart, delivering drinks to bars and kiosks.
 This enabled him to contribute three marks each week to the family housekeeping budget.
 His schooling formally ended after eight years, with his wish to get an apprenticeship unfulfilled.
 Between 1915 and 1917 he obtained a training of sort, working as a messenger for an insurance company, and also, during this time, working as a building labourer.

 In 1917/18 he joined the army and was sent to the Eastern Front where he served as an infantry auxiliary and messenger.
 He returned to Berlin and worked in a range of jobs, most of them involving the railways.
 He joined the Transport Workers' Trades Union in 1920, and in 1923 he joined the recently formed German Communist Party, which he later said he had done "out of curiosity".
 He resigned from the party in 1924, but would later, in 1930, join it again, this time permanently.
 During the 1920s he held a succession of manual jobs, mostly involving transport or the building trade, but also including a period working as a packer in a soap factory.
 He participated in the occasional demonstration, but was not particularly active politically before 1930.